sarzorwyn/tp/docs/DeveloperGuide.md

 4. Check in and check out for each visitor should take less than 5 seconds.

+5. User or staff should be able to find details of visitors (if he has checked in with phone number before) within 10 seconds.

+6. User should be able to move the stored data to another machine by following simple instructions from the user guide.

+7. The format of data stored in history file should be easy to understand for the users.

+8. The error messages on the programme should be cleared enough so that users can troubleshoot himself/herself.

 ### Appendix E: Glossary
 [WIP]